 According to a Bankrate Money Pulse survey from June 2015, nearly 50 percent of American households dont have any life insurance to speak of.
 Among those who do have it, nearly half are underinsured.
 The survey also notes that many policyholders dont understand how much life insurance they need or how much they should be paying, which can lead to serious mistakes during the buying process.
 Here are seven of the most common life insurance mistakes to avoid before, during and after you buy a life insurance policy.

-- Being less than honest on your application.
 It can be tempting to provide misleading personal information on your application to try and receive a better premium.
 However, doing so could put your familys financial security at risk.
-Its important to be completely honest on your application, because false information can lead to inaccurate quotes and, even worse, grounds for a life insurance company to deny a claim.
+Its important to be completely honest in your application because false information can lead to inaccurate quotes and, even worse, grounds for a life insurance company to deny a claim.

-- Buying a policy without shopping around.
 Your premium for the same amount of coverage can vary by hundreds of dollars depending on the life insurance company you choose.
-Thats why its so important to comparison shop multiple insurance companies to find the right policy at the best price for you.
+Thats why its so important to comparison shop multiple insurance companies find the right policy at the best price for you.
 Dont have time to shop around?
 In minutes, SelectQuote creates a profile of your personal life insurance needs and comparison shops nearly a dozen highly-rated companies for your best rates – at no obligation to you.
 To get started, click here.